-Since inception Byron has focused on the shallow waters of the OCS in the GOM.
-The directors believe that the shallow waters of the GOM offer significant advantages to Byron, as the GOM:-
+Since inception, Byron has focused on the shallow waters of the OCS in the GOM.
+The directors believe that the shallow waters of the GOM offer significant advantages to Byron, as the GOM:

-- is a prolific producer of oil and gas; - has significant proved and unproved reserves of low cost oil and gas as well as significant potential for further hydrocarbon discoveries; - has extensive, established and accessible oil and gas exploration, development and production infrastructure; - offers a short development cycle and rapid payback; - from third party per hydrocarbon traps and identity per has a well-established and stable administration with the GOM shallow waters have regular lease sales conducted by to the highest bidder, to lease for 5 years at US\$7 per acre per annum.
+- 4 is a prolific producer of oil and gas; - · has significant proved and unproved reserves of low cost oil and gas as well as significant potential for further hydrocarbon discoveries; - has extensive, established and accessible oil and gas exploration, development and production infrastructure; - offers a short development cycle and rapid payback; - has modern 3D seismic coverage, suitable for improved imaging, over fields and prospects, available for purchase from third party providers;

+- advanced seismic processing techniques have allowed the industry to better distinguish hydrocarbon traps and identify previously unknown prospects; - has a well-established and stable administration with one landowner for the shallow waters, BOEM; and - the GOM shallow waters have regular lease sales conducted by BOEM with 5,000 acre blocks available, generally to the highest bidder, to lease for five years at US\$7 per acre per annum.